Research

 Publications Link to heading

 Avoiding Traffic Congestion Externalities?
-The Value of Urgency Accepted at Journal of Political Economy Microeconomics Link to heading
+The Value of Urgency - Just Accepted (Nov ‘24) at Journal of Political Economy Microeconomics NBER WP Link to heading

 (with Antonio Bento and Kevin Roth)